 - risk-return profile of prospective opportunities;

-- ESG profile of the current portfolio and investment sectors
+- ESG or sustainability profile of the current portfolio and investment sectors;

 - financial metrics relevant to measuring performance, including: